 Consideration will be given to the potential impacts on asset prices and return expectations across both short and longer-term time horizons, and how this could inform our decisions around strategic asset allocation and portfolio construction.

-We seek to oversee all new and existing investment arrangements in a way that takes account of climate transition and adaptation risks, as well as resilience, opportunities and inclusivity, in line with 2oC or lower climate-related scenarios.
+We will seek to oversee all new and existing investment arrangements in a way that takes account of climate transition and adaptation risks, as well as resilience, opportunities and inclusivity, in line with the 2015 Paris Agreement commitment to keep global temperature rise this century to well below 2oC and aim to limit the increase to 1.5oC.

 We expect our external managers to understand and integrate material climate-related risks into their analysis and investment process.
 This includes undertaking carbon footprinting and scenario analysis, assessing asset exposure to physical risks, and engaging with issuers, where relevant for their asset class.